dukedorje/rebooting-the-web-of-trust/topics-and-advance-readings/DecentralizedCooperationNeedsDecentralizedReputation.md

 Company bankruptcy can lead to massive community data loss.

 The amount of redundant, non-reusable work spent by users on rating things is astounding.
-Large quantities of user generated data is siloed, non-reinterpritable, and impermanent.
+Large quantities of user generated data is siloed, non-reinterpretable, and impermanent.
 This represents a significant loss of value to the users who created this content.

 A new era of peer to peer collaboration can be enabled through decentralized reputation services.
 If executed well a scalable, decentralized, interoperable reputation network can make economic ecosystems considerably more productive.